datreant/datreant/docs/api_treants.rst

 Categories
 ``````````
-The class :class:`datreant.core.metadata.Categories` is the interface used by
+The class :class:`datreant.metadata.Categories` is the interface used by
 Treants to access their categories.

-.. autoclass:: datreant.core.metadata.Categories
+.. autoclass:: datreant.metadata.Categories
     :members:
     :inherited-members: